NeuralCureNAT/NatHaxProject/README.md

 In the words of **Oliver Sacks**,
 > “Migraine is a kind of electrical storm of the nervous system.”

-**MigroMinder** doesn’t try to stop the storm — it just knows when to turn down the lights.
+**MigraineMinder** doesn't try to stop the storm — it just knows when to turn down the lights.